-The following pages describe in detail what happens during anaphylaxis.
-Becoming familiar with these steps will help you recognize these symptoms in time to potentially save a life.
+Becoming familiar with this information could help you recognize symptoms in time to save a life.

 Whenever body parts swell up, they may also itch and tingle.
 Itchy, swollen eyes, for instance, are common in an anaphylactic reaction.

 While the body is swelling, other symptoms may occur, such as: